-Music, theater, and my personal life, not always in that order.
+Music, theater, gardening, travel, and my personal life, not always in that order.
 I try to keep it interesting, I rarely hold back, because one thing I truly believe in is the shared experience of this reality we call life.
 We're all in this together, people.
 More than we even know.

 Thursday, May 31, 2007

 How can you not like dogs and music?

 My neighbor asked me if I was going to be around this weekend because he's having a party.
 I told him, no, but have a few beers and crank a few tunes for me.
 He said it probably won't be that kind of party.

 "They're not all that into music," he said.

 I was flabbergasted.
 "How can they not be into music?"
 I asked.
 "I can't imagine anyone not liking music."

 "Well,they're not," he said.